The Car Connection Lexus LC Overview

 The rear-wheel-drive LC was a project championed by Toyota Motor Corporation president and CEO Akio Toyoda, who has made it one of his goals to push Lexus in a more decidedly performance-oriented direction.

-So far, the coupe been announced in LC 500 form, with a 467-horsepower, 5.0-liter V-8, a new 10-speed automatic transmission, and a serious set of sport-oriented underpinnings, as well as LC 500h—a high performance hybrid.
-Under the hood of the LC 500h will be a 454-hp hybrid powertrain.
+The coupe is offered in LC 500 form, with a 471-horsepower, 5.0-liter V-8, a new 10-speed automatic transmission, and a serious set of sport-oriented underpinnings, as well as LC 500h—a high performance hybrid.
+Under the hood of the LC 500h is a 354-hp hybrid powertrain.

-The LC 500 goes up against models like the BMW 6-Series, the Jaguar XF, the Cadillac ATS-V Coupe, and the Mercedes-Benz SL-Class, among others.
-There really isn't a player in the luxury performance hybrid coupe segment, aside from perhaps the decidedly exotic Acura NSX, but Lexus has proven immensely itself capable of going where nobody has before.
+With the LC 500, Lexus has an entry that goes up against models like the BMW 8-Series, the Jaguar F-Type, and the Mercedes-Benz SL-Class, among others.
+There really isn't a player in the luxury performance hybrid coupe segment, aside from perhaps the exotic Acura NSX, but Lexus has proven immensely itself capable of going where nobody has before.

 The 10-speed automatic transmission is the first such transmission in any luxury model, Lexus says.
 The 10-speed automatic is smaller than some existing 8-speeds and has shift times that rivals those of a dual-clutch (automated manual) gearbox.

 Design-wise, the LC makes an interesting counterpoint to the LFA’s sharp lines, contrasted by the 3-D mesh-design grille and low hood.
 Inside, the LC 500 is said to be both cockpit-focused and elegant, with lots of attention paid to the driving position and strong front-seat bolstering (with a very low hip point).
 Notably, the LC's body is said to be the stiffest ever put into production.